BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/fairness.rst

 community to guarantee their seamless integration into other projects.
 Moreover, rich metadata should be provided, which explains the contents of the data in detail and in a machine-readable format.
+..
+TODO i.e. the data used in the project should be FAIR

 .. _reusable software: